Best high speed internet providers of 2023

 Frontier’s Fiber 5 gig internet plan has no contract or activation fees, free Wi-Fi 6E equipment rental with installation and unlimited data for $154.99/mo.

-Google Fiber: 2 Gig internet
+Google Fiber: 3, 5 and 8 Gig internet

 Google Fiber offers the most affordable 2 GB internet plan for $100/mo.
 And no contract or data caps and free Wi-Fi 6 equipment.
+5 GB is $125 and 8 GB is $150.

-Ziply Fiber: 2 and 5 Gig fiber
+Ziply Fiber: 2, 5 and 10 Gig fiber

-Ziply Fiber has two multi-gig plans: 2 GB fiber and 5 GB fiber.
-At $120/mo., the 2 GB plan is close in price to AT&T and Google Fiber’s 2 GB options, but the 5 GB plan at $300/mo. is a more expensive option compared to AT&T’s 5 GB internet.
+Ziply Fiber has three multi-gig plans: 2 GB fiber, 5 GB fiber and 10 GB fiber.
+At $60/mo., the 2 GB plan is much cheaper than AT&T’s 2 GB plan.
+The 5 GB is $120, comparable to Google and 10 GB is $300.

 High speed internet breakdown